 - Soft Pumpkin Cookies

 If you make this recipe, be sure to comment and rate it down below.
 Also, don’t forget to tag me @healthfulblondie on Instagram and use the hashtag #healthfulblondie so I can see your delicious creation and share it with my followers!

-Pumpkin Spice Latte Baked Oats
+Pumpkin Spice Latte Baked Oatmeal

-- 2 egg
+- 2 large eggs

-- ⅔ cup 160g pumpkin puree, not pumpkin pie filling
+- ⅔ cup (160g) pumpkin puree, not pumpkin pie filling

 - ¾ cup unsweetened almond milk, or another dairy-free milk like oat or cashew

 - ½ cup coffee or pumpkin cold brew